 - All nominations should be no more than 1,500 words.

-- The closing date to submit a nomination is Wednesday 14th February 2018.
+- The closing date to submit a nomination is Valentine’s Day (14th February) every year.

 - All nominations are reviewed by a team of previous winners and the Golden Hearts Awards team to ensure they meet the basic criteria.